babel/babel-bot/README.md

 ## Features

-- Create a new comment on newly opened issues
+- Create a new comment on newly opened issues (if not in the org)
 - Reply to issue with canned response when `Needs Info` label is added
 - Notify committer in PR of test failures in TravisCI, and add OS/node.js version that failed, with direct link to log
+- Add `Has PR` label to issues that have been referenced in a PR
+- Add command to move issues to other repo (`@babel-bot move to babel/babylon`)

 ## Future Bot Ideas